AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_with_aws_meraki_workflow.rst

 - Select option "External Device" -> "BGP" -> "LAN"

-- Fill the parameters to set up BGP over LAN to a third-party cloud instance
+- Fill the parameters to set up BGP over LAN to Meraki vMX in Transit VPC

 +----------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Transit VPC Name                 | Select the Transit VPC ID where Transit GW was launched                                                                                                                                                     |